 Finally, pieces that are made in Seattle are mostly handcrafted in our studio.
 Some are sewn by myself and some are sewn by part-time local sewing contractors.
 These designs are either custom-made or require an extremely small batch.

 What do we do with scrap materials / unfinished prototypes / defective merchandise?
-We cut out usable portions from these pieces to create new fabric yardage that can be reused into new prototypes, or patched into one-off designs.
+We cut out usable portions from these pieces to create prototypes, or one-off designs.

 As with fabric sourcing, we are continually testing out different styles to find the right fit that is timeless, accessible and will last a long time in your wardrobe.